PANE: scalable and effective attributed network embedding: Experiments

+Recall from Section~\ref{sec:ane-app} that the link prediction task aims to predict the edges that are most likely to form between nodes.
+In this set of experiments, we first randomly remove a certain number of edges $E_{rm}$ (ranging from $10\%$ to $90\%$) in input graph $G$, obtaining a residual graph $G'$.
+On undirected graphs, we then randomly sample the same amount of pairs of nodes without edges connecting each other as negative edges $E_{neg}$ (non-existing edges).
+On directed graphs, a node pair $(u, v)$ is ordered, and link prediction predicts whether there is a directed edge from $u$ to $v$.
+Hence, for directed graphs, $E_{neg}$ contains $|E_{rm}|/2$ non-existing edges obtained by reversing $|E_{rm}|/2$ edges picked from $E_{rm}$ and $|E_{rm}|/2$ non-existing edges that are randomly sampled.
+The test set $E_{test}$ contains both the removed edges $E_{rm}$ and the negative edges $E_{neg}$.

-Therefore, for \algopt, we can calculate $p(v_i,v_j)$ as the prediction score of the directed edge $(v_i,v_j)$. \nrp generates a forward embedding $\XMf[v_i]$ and a backward embedding $\XMb[v_i]$ for each node $v_i$ and uses $p(v_i,v_j)=\XMf[v_i]\cdot\XMb[v_i]^{\top}$ as the prediction score for the directed edge $(v_i,v_j)$ \cite{yang13homogeneous}.
-For undirected graphs, \algopt (single thread), \algoptp (parallel) and \nrp utilize $p(v_i,v_j)+p(v_j,v_i)$ as the prediction score for the undirected edge between $v_i$ and $v_j$.
+We run all methods on the residual graph $G'$ to produce embedding vectors, and then evaluate the link prediction performance with $E_{test}$ as follows.
+Recall that our methods produce a forward embedding $\XMf[v_i]$ and a backward embedding $\XMb[v_i]$ for each node $v_i\in V$, as well as an attribute embedding $\YM[r_l]$ for each attribute $r_l\in R$.
+As explained, given a node pair $(v_i,v_j)$, we use $p(v_i, v_j)$ in \equref{eq:link-pred} for our methods to predict links on directed graphs, and use $p(v_i, v_j) + p(v_j, v_i)$ on undirected graphs.
+Competitor \nrp generates a forward embedding $\XMf[v_i]$ and a backward embedding $\XMb[v_i]$ for each node $v_i$ and uses $\XMf[v_i]\cdot\XMb[v_j]^{\top}$ as the prediction score for the directed edge $(v_i,v_j)$ \cite{yang13homogeneous}, and $\XMf[v_i]\cdot\XMb[v_j]^{\top}+\XMf[v_j]\cdot\XMb[v_i]^{\top}$ for undirected edges.
 In terms of the remaining competitors that only work for undirected graphs, they learn one embedding $\XM[v_i]$ for each node $v_i$.
 In literature, there are four ways to calculate the link prediction score $p(v_i,v_j)$, including {\em\ inner product} method used in \can and \arga, {\em cosine similarity} method used in \prre and \anrl, {\em Hamming distance} method used in \bane, as well as {\em edge feature} method used in \cite{node2vec2016,ma2018hierarchical}.
-We adopt all these four prediction methods over each competitor and report the competitor's best performance on each dataset.
-Following previous work \cite{meng2019co,pan2018adversarially}, we use {\em Area Under Curve} (AUC) and {\em Average Precision} (AP) to evaluate link prediction accuracy.
+We use all these four prediction methods for each method, and report the method's best performance.
+Following previous work \cite{meng2019co,pan2018adversarially}, we use {\em Area under the ROC Curve} (AUC) to evaluate link prediction accuracy.